storpool/one-misc-tools/oneBackupDb/README.md

 backupdb
 ===============================================================================

-Script to do daily OpenNebula DB backups for two months and a monthly backup for the older ones.
+Script to do daily OpenNebula DB backups for a month and a monthly backups for the older ones.

 # installation